Content on this page was generated by AI and has not been manually reviewed.

 What are STUN, TURN, and ICE used for?

 STUN helps determine how a device is seen on the public Internet, TURN acts as a relay when direct paths aren’t possible, and ICE coordinates both to find the best route for data across NATs and firewalls.
+Vpn edgerouter setup guide for EdgeRouter devices: IPsec, OpenVPN, WireGuard, site-to-site VPN, and remote access security 2026

 How does NAT traversal affect VPN performance?

 NAT traversal can add some signaling overhead and, in worst-case scenarios, require relay servers that introduce extra latency.
 The right setup minimizes these drawbacks by using efficient paths and nearby edge servers.
-Tuxler vpn price guide: pricing, plans, discounts, features, and value for money

 Can edge traversal impact video calls over VPNs?